DigonIO/scheduler/doc/pages/examples/metrics.rst

     job.datetime = 2021-06-21 04:53:34.879346
     job.timedelta() = 0:09:59.999948

-These metrics can change during the `Job`\ s lifetime.
+These metrics can change during the :class:`~scheduler.job.Job`\ s lifetime.
 We can exemplify this for the :attr:`~scheduler.job.Job.attempts` attribute:

 .. code-block:: pycon